rhodyprog4ds/BrownFall20/_sources/assignments/08-regression.md

-# Assignment 8
+# Assignment 8: Linear Regression

 __Due: 2020-11-03__

 ## Linear Regression

 Find a dataset suitable for regression.
-We recommend a dataset from the UCI repository (see bottom)
+We recommend a dataset from the UCI repository (see below)

-Fit a regression model, measure the fit with two metrics, and make a plot that helps visualize the result.
+Fit a linear regression model, measure the fit with two metrics, and make a plot that helps visualize the result.

 Examine the [coefficients](https://rhodyprog4ds.github.io/BrownFall20/notes/2020-10-28.html#digging-in-deeper-to-the-linear-regression-model) or the [residuals](2020-10-30) to try to interpret the results and explain what this regression model is doing.

 Try fitting the model only on one feature.
 Justify your choice of feature based on the results above.
 Plot this result.

 [Accept the assignment](https://classroom.github.com/a/RHbMBUNd) to create your submission repository